 This information is available on the APGO website at www.apgo.net.
-The information is also available in the Guideline to Registration document in the downloadable application document package zip file.

-The website is regularly reviewed by the Executive Director, Registrar, and Deputy Registrar, and revised by the Communications Coordinator, as directed, to ensure clarity and user friendliness of all information.
+The website is regularly reviewed by the Registrar, and Deputy Registrar, and revised by the Communications Coordinator, as directed, to ensure clarity and user friendliness of all information.
 Comments by all stakeholders are taken into consideration to ensure user friendliness of the information.